buqingyi/buqingyi_sciencewebsite/README.md

 **Virus genomic epidemiology and virus mutation surveillance**
 ## Currently running projects
 **1. Investigation of commensal bacteria in controlling Pseudomonas aeruginosa airway infection** **(supported by fundings from DFG and Mukoviszidose e.V.)**

 **2. Emerging pathogens e.g. SARS-CoV-2 genomic epidemiology and variants surveillance to precisely evaluate pandemic or post-pandemic conditions** **(supported by University Hospital and Medical Faculty Carl-Gustav-Carus)**

+**3. Collabration projects with other teams by providing analyses with well-established methods, such as microbiome investigation, functional genomics analysis or deep sequencing data analysis**